Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

 If you'd like to continue your walking in the area then you could head west along the The South Downs Way to the beautiful Devils Dyke.

 The video below shows the area well from about 7:00 minutes on.
 View Full Details>>

 |Ditchling Common Country Park||2 miles (4 km)||Explore 188 acres of lovely parkland near Burgess Hill in East Sussex.
 The park trails pass oak trees, grassland, a lake and a stream.
 Many different birds visit the park including stonechats, linnets, woodpeckers, chiffchaffs, and blackcaps.
+In the spring months the area is a draw for walkers as it's covered in carpets of bluebells.
 Cycling is permitted through the park along the bridleways but all of the paths are open to walkers. |

-|Downs Link||36 miles (58 km)||This is a terrific walking or cycling path running from St Martha's Hill to Shoreham-by-Sea and linking the North and South Downs National Trails.|
+|Downs Link||36 miles (58 km)||This is a terrific walking or cycling path running from St Martha's Hill in Guildford to Shoreham by Sea.
+View Full Details>>|

 |Firle Beacon||4 miles (6 km)||This circular walk takes you to the splendid Firle Beacon in the South Downs.
-The route makes use of the The South Downs Way and various bridleways and country lanes to take you to the beacon from the pretty village of Firle.|
+The popular route makes use of the The South Downs Way and various bridleways and country lanes to take you to the beacon from the pretty village of Firle.|

 The start point for the walk is the little village of Firle, located just a few miles from Lewes.
 You can enjoy a stroll through the village with its three pubs, old church, cricket green and little pond.
 You will also pass Firle Place and its surrounding grounds.
 The old manor house was first built in the late 15th century by Sir John Gage.
 The route follows a bridleway around the grounds of the house before ascending to Firle Beacon.
 From the 712 feet (217 m) summit there are wonderful views over the Weald towards the south coast.
 The Firle Escarpment is also a Site of Special Scientific Interest.
 The large area of chalkland is home to a variety of flora and fauna.
 Look out for the rare spider orchid Ophrys sphegodes and Exmoor Ponies as you make your way through this lovely area.